BGU-CS-VIL/BASS/README.md

 # Set-up

-The code uses Python 2.7 and it was tested on Tensorflow 1.12.0.
+The code uses Python 3.6 and it was tested on Pytorch 1.3.0

 Install pip and virtualenv
 ```